Skip to main content

 Cognitive behavioural therapy (CBT)

-Cognitive behavioural therapy (CBT) helps you manage problems by thinking in a more balanced way.
+Cognitive behavioural therapy (CBT) helps you manage difficulties by thinking in a more balanced way.
 It can free you from unhelpful patterns of behaviour.

-Trauma-focused CBT uses a range of psychological techniques to help you come to terms with what happened.
+Trauma-focused CBT uses psychological techniques to help you come to terms with what happened.

 Your therapist can help you gain control of your fear and distress.
 They can do this by changing the negative way you think about your experience.
 For example, feeling you're to blame for what happened or fear that it may happen again.

-You may also be encouraged to gradually restart any activities you've avoided since your experience.
+They may also encourage you to begin doing any activities you've avoided since your experience.

 Eye movement desensitisation and reprocessing

-Eye movement desensitisation and reprocessing (EMDR) is a relatively new treatment.
-It can help to reduce the symptoms of PTSD.
+Eye movement desensitisation and reprocessing (EMDR) can help to reduce the symptoms of PTSD.

-It involves making side-to-side eye movements.
+EMDR involves making side-to-side eye movements.
 You follow the movement of your therapist's finger, while recalling the traumatic incident.
-Other methods may include the therapist tapping their finger or playing a tone.
+Other methods may include the therapist tapping their finger or playing a tone in your ears.

 EMDR can help you to change the negative way you think about a traumatic experience.